mossti/winterproject_hexapod/README.md

 **kneerise** [~60:210]
 1. The *kneerise* variable is the angle (in degrees) that the knee will reach at it's maximum during a gait's rise cycle.
-2. This value minus the kneestance degines the 'height' of a gait pattern.
+2. This value minus the kneestance defines the 'height' of a gait pattern.

 **velocity** [0.02 minimum]
 1. the *velocity* variable determines the frequency at which leg motions will occur.
 Since the PWM frequency for these servos is 50 Hz, 0.02 is our minimum for reliable motion input.

+These four values are used to compute intermediary corner angles, which, when strung together, create an elliptical trajectory.
+By syncing these elliptical trajectories in different orientations and on different legs in sequence, the hexapod achieves multi-directional motion.

+In all cases, the angle values of the hip and knee of each leg are separated into arrays and fed into functions manipulate individual legs in an alternating tripod manner.
+This means that at any point during the gait, three feet will be in contact with the ground.
+This is essential for stability.

 ### Workspace